 An attorney can help by:

-Communicate with all medical professionals and state administrators involved in the matter
+communicating with all medical professionals and state administrators involved in the matter.

 I can help you determine whether you have grounds to file a lawsuit against a third party or even against your employer.
 If you do, you may be able to recover damages for lost income, medical expenses, and pain and suffering.